If you are worried about debt. Do not panic:

 Who to contact for further advice:

 If you are a Housing Association tenant and in rent arrears, please contact your housing officer immediately to discuss your options.

 - Telephone 0845 842 6000

 Housing and Council Tax Benefit are a national means tested welfare benefit.
 The purpose of the Housing Benefit scheme is to help people who have a low-income pay their rent.
 The Council Tax Benefit scheme provides help with Council Tax charges you may find that you are eligible for these benefits.
 You can get a benefits estimate visiting the benefits section of their website.

-The CAS is a free support and advice service providing unbiased confidential advice to members of the public in the East Cambridgeshire District, covering advice and support for problems with housing, employment issues, money and debt advice and much more.
+The Community Advice Service is a free support and advice service providing unbiased confidential advice to members of the public in the East Cambridgeshire District, covering advice and support for problems with housing, employment issues, money and debt advice and much more.